urschrei/simplification/README.rst

         [27.8, 0.1]
     ]

-    # Try an epsilon of 1.0 to start with.
+    # For RDP, Try an epsilon of 1.0 to start with.
 Other sensible values include 0.01, 0.001
     simplified = simplify_coords(coords, 1.0)

     # simplified is [[0.0, 0.0], [5.0, 4.0], [11.0, 5.5], [27.8, 0.1]]